 Gordon Mehler concentrates his practice in the areas of white-collar criminal defense and civil litigation.
 He has over 30 years of experience as a lawyer.
 This includes more than a dozen years as a federal prosecutor and more than 15 years in private practice, as well as expertise accumulated as a Justice Department official in Washington, as an adjunct professor of law, and as lead author of a widely-used practitioner’s treatise on federal criminal procedure now in its 17th edition.

 Mr. Mehler started the firm in 2000 after completing service as a Deputy Assistant Attorney General in Washington during the Clinton Administration.
 Prior to his Washington assignment, Mr. Mehler served as Chief of Special Prosecutions (now Public Integrity), one of the two white-collar crime sections in the United States Attorney's Office for the Eastern District of New York.
-As a federal prosecutor, Mr. Mehler handled scores of federal prosecutions, especially investigations and indictments involving allegations of fraud and corruption.
+As a federal prosecutor, Mr. Mehler handled scores of prosecutions, especially investigations and indictments involving allegations of fraud and corruption.
 Mr. Mehler tried, as sole or lead counsel, more than two dozen cases to verdict, handled appeals that resulted in approximately a dozen published opinions, and received an award for superior performance from Attorney General Janet Reno.
-He also served as Eastern District Domestic Terrorism Coordinator, and worked overseas as the Justice Department's Resident American Criminal Justice Advisor to the Romanian government.
+He also served as Eastern District Domestic Terrorism Coordinator, and worked overseas as the Justice Department's first Resident American Criminal Justice Advisor to the Romanian government.

-Mr. Mehler wrote Federal Criminal Practice: A Second Circuit Handbook (Lexis Nexis Matthew Bender 14th ed.
-2014) with two former colleagues: John Gleeson, a federal district judge, and David James, a longtime federal prosecutor (Alicyn Cooley has now joined them).
-United States Supreme Court Justice Ruth Bader Ginsburg called the book "tremendously valuable" in her foreword marking the tenth edition.
+Mr. Mehler wrote Federal Criminal Practice: A Second Circuit Handbook (Lexis Nexis 15th ed.
+2015) with two former colleagues: John Gleeson, a federal district judge, and David James, a longtime federal prosecutor (Alicyn Cooley has now joined them).
+United States Supreme Court Justice Ruth Bader Ginsburg called the work "tremendously valuable" in her foreword to the book.

 Professional Listings: Mr. Mehler has been selected as a New York Super Lawyer every year since 2007.
 He is also listed in Who's Who in America and has received the highest peer review rating (AV-Preeminent) from Martindale Hubbell.

 Deputy Assistant Attorney General,